cyrusinnovation/beget/README.md

 =====

 Sample Google App Engine project with Clojure and Leiningen, now with server controls and Selenium tests.
+The tests are driven by Brian Marick's midje test framework.

 Usage
 =====